rsantamaria/papercrop/README.md

 Generally, you'll be setting min_size to your largest paperclip preset.
 In our example it is `300x300`.
 You may want set max_size in similar way.

-This fork also sets the initial crop selection size to the maximum width possible, a behaviour seen on Facebook.com.
+2. The initial crop selection size is set to the maximum width possible, a behaviour seen on Facebook.com.The implication of this subtle change is a noticeable improvement in user experience.

+3. Now you do not have to set attr_accessible for papercrop parameters in your model.
+Previously, I had to add:

+    attr_accessible :avatar_original_w, :avatar_original_h, :avatar_box_w, :avatar_crop_x, :avatar_crop_y, :avatar_crop_w, :avatar_crop_h, :avatar_aspect

+provided that the attachment name is `avatar`.

 For full documentation, visit the [original repository](https://github.com/rsantamaria/papercrop).
 ### Installation
 Include this in your gemfile